The Peace of Westphalia

 publication of several Calvinist tracts that promoted the same basic (though

 less radical) theory of resistance.
-Buchanan specifically stated that each
+Buchanan specifically stated that each individual had the authority to lawfully assassinate a

-hath not only no just authority over a people, but is also their enemy . . . .
+but is also their enemy . . . .
+A lawful war

-them,” George Buchanan (2004 [1579]), A Dialogue on the Law of Kingship among
+George Buchanan (2004 [1579]), A Dialogue on the Law of Kingship among the

-the Scots: A Critical Edition and Translation of George Buchanan’s De Iure Regni apud Scotos Dialogus (St. Andrew’s Studies in Reformation History
+Scots: A Critical Edition and Translation of George Buchanan’s De Iure Regni apud Scotos Dialogus (St. Andrew’s Studies in Reformation History

 Series) (Aldershot: Ashgate).
 Ironically, Buchanan served as a tutor for Mary